The ROI of Copy Optimization: A Data-Backed Case

 How Small Copy Changes Compound

 The power of copy optimization lies in compounding.
 A single winning test might lift conversions by 10 to 15 percent.
 That is meaningful but not transformative on its own.
-But when you run one test per week across your key pages, the improvements stack.
-A 12 percent lift on your headline, followed by an 8 percent lift on your CTA, followed by a 10 percent lift on your value proposition, produces a cumulative improvement of over 33 percent — and that is just three tests.
+But when you run one test per week across your key pages, the improvements stack multiplicatively.
+A 12 percent lift from testing headline formulas, followed by an 8 percent lift on your CTA, followed by a 10 percent lift on your value proposition, produces a cumulative improvement of over 33 percent — and that is just three tests over three weeks.

 Calculating Your Copy Optimization ROI